Table of Contents

 Erectile dysfunction affects more men as they age.
-But isn’t exclusively an older man’s condition, and around one quarter of men seeking treatment for ED, such as Viagra and Cialis, are under 40.
-Between second marriages and a trend towards later-in-life childrearing, many men find themselves wondering if erectile dysfunction causes infertility.
+But isn’t exclusively an older man’s condition, and around one-quarter of men seeking treatment for ED, such as generic Viagra and generic Cialis, are under 40.
+Between second marriages and a trend towards later-in-life child rearing, many men find themselves wondering if erectile dysfunction causes infertility.

 Causes of Infertility